Maccauhuru/NextJS-Routing-Boilerplate/README.md

-# Project Title
+# NextJS-Routing-Boilerplate

-Learning Next JS
+Personal project im creating to Learn Next.js

 ## Getting Started

-Simple boilerplate to use for next.js future projects
+Use the boilerplate to quickly generate your Next.js projects

 ### Prerequisites